-In 1984, after purchasing the Purple Rain soundtrack for her then-11-year-old daughter, Tipper Gore—ex-wife of former vice president Al Gore—became enraged over the explicit lyrics of "Darling Nikki," a song that references masturbation and other graphic sex acts.
+In 1984, Tipper Gore (then-wife of Al Gore) purchased the Purple Rain soundtrack for her then-11-year-old daughter—and was horrified.
+Tipper became enraged over the explicit lyrics of "Darling Nikki," a song that references masturbation and other graphic sex acts.
 Gore felt that there should be some sort of warning on the label and in 1985 formed the Parents Music Resource Center, which pressured the recording industry to adopt a ratings system similar to the one employed in Hollywood.
 To Prince's credit, he didn't oppose the label system and became one of the first artists to release a "clean" version of explicit albums.

-During the week of July 27, 1984, Prince's film Purple Rain hit number one at the box office.
-That same week, the film's soundtrack was the best-selling album and "When Doves Cry" was holding the top spot for singles.
+During the week of July 27, 1984, Prince's film Purple Rain was the biggest hit at the box office.
+That same week, the film's soundtrack was the best-selling album and "When Doves Cry," a tune from the soundtrack, was holding the top spot for singles.

 In 1987, Prince was due to release "The Black Album."
-However, mere days before it was scheduled to drop, Prince scrapped the whole thing, calling it "dark and immortal."
+However, just days before it was scheduled to drop, Prince called it off.
 The musician claimed to have reached this decision following "a spiritual epiphany."
 Some reports say that it was actually an early experience with drug ecstasy, while others suggested The Artist just knew it would flop.

 A version of this story ran in 2019; it has been updated for 2022.